Release Notes#

 As of March 8, 2023, users from Israel who are interested in real-time access to D‑Wave’s quantum and hybrid solvers can sign up for the Leap quantum cloud service.
 This expansion brings the total number of supported countries to 39.

-To see the full list of supported countries, go to From What Countries Can I Access Leap.
+To see the full list of supported countries, go to From What Countries Can I Access D-Wave’s Leap Quantum Cloud Service.

 Note